-Eric Bussières Termination with just and sufficient cause - - - - - - Termination without just and sufficient cause or constructive dismissal \$300,000 - - - (2) \$300,000 and (1) Resignation - - - - - - Retirement - - - - - - Change of control - - (3) - - (3) Douglas Braswell Termination with just and sufficient cause - - - - - - Termination without just and sufficient cause or constructive dismissal \$110,000 - - - \$110,000 Resignation - - - - - - Retirement - - - - - - Change of control + termination within 24 months (double trigger) - - - - - Mike Jelinek Termination with just and sufficient cause - - - - - - Termination without just and sufficient cause or constructive dismissal - - - - Resignation - - - - - - Retirement - - - - - - Change of control + termination within 24 months (double trigger) - - - - Anne Plamondon Termination with just and sufficient cause - - - - - - Termination without just and sufficient cause or constructive dismissal \$113,000 - - - - \$113,000 Resignation - - - - - - Retirement - - - - - - Change of control + termination within 24 months (double trigger) - - + - - -
+Gabriel Bernatchez Termination with just and sufficient cause - - - - - - Termination without just and sufficient cause or constructive dismissal Determined based on applicable legislation - - - - Determined based on applicable legislation Resignation - - - - - - Retirement - - - - - - Change of control + termination within 24 months (double trigger) - - - - - - Anne Plamondon Termination with just and sufficient cause - - - - - - Termination without just and sufficient cause or constructive dismissal \$260,000 - - (4) \$260,000 and (4) Resignation - - - - - - Retirement - - - - - - Change of control + termination within 24 months (double trigger) \$390,000 (5) - - - (6) \$390,000 and (6)

-- (1) Calculated by using the Shares' closing price on the TSX on December 31, 2022 (\$2.40). - (2) Compensation corresponding to the contribution of the Company in the Group's life and health benefits coverage for Mr. Bussières for the past 12 months excluding the short term and long term invalidity coverage. - (3) Mr. Bussières's options were out-of-the-money as at December 31, 2022.
+- (1) Calculated by using the Shares' closing price on the TSX on December 31, 2023 (\$0.43). - (2) Compensation corresponding to the contribution of the Company in the Group's life and health benefits coverage for Mr. Bussières for the past 12 months excluding the short term and long term invalidity coverage. - (3) Mr. Bussières's options were out-of-the-money as at December 31, 2023. - (4) Compensation corresponding to the contribution of the Company in the Group's life and health benefits coverage for Ms. Plamondon for the past 12 months excluding the short term and long term invalidity coverage. - (5) The severance will be payable even after 24 months of change of control. - (6) Compensation corresponding to the contribution of the Company in the Group's life and health benefits coverage for Ms. Plamondon for the past 18 months excluding the short term and long term invalidity coverage.

-All NEOs are subject to provisions of non-competition, non-solicitation, non-disparagement and confidentiality in accordance with the Omnibus Incentive Plan, the Code of Conduct as well as in the case of Samuel Bruneau, Eric Bussières, Douglas Braswell and Mike Jelinek, in accordance with their employment contract.
+All NEOs are subject to provisions of non-competition, non-solicitation, non-disparagement and confidentiality in accordance with the Omnibus Incentive Plan, the Code of Conduct as well as in the case of Samuel Bruneau, Eric Bussières, Douglas Braswell and Gabriel Bernatchez, in accordance with their employment contract.

-"Change of control" is defined in the Omnibus Incentive Plan and the employment contract of Mr. Bussières substantially as follows: (i) the sale of all or substantially all of the assets of the Company on a consolidated basis, in one transaction or a series of related transactions, to a person that is not a subsidiary, (ii) a merger, reorganization, acquisition or consolidation pursuant to which a person, or any associate or affiliated corporation of such person hereafter acquires the direct or indirect beneficial ownership of securities of the Company representing 50% or more of the aggregate voting power of all of the Company's then issued and outstanding securities, (iii) a transaction pursuant to which the Company goes out of existence, (iv) the dissolution or liquidation of the Company except in connection with the distribution of assets of the Company to one or more subsidiaries prior to such event; or (iv) the occurrence of a transaction requiring approval of the Company's shareholders involving the acquisition of the Company by an entity through purchase of assets, by amalgamation, arrangement or otherwise.
+"Change of control" is defined in the Omnibus Incentive Plan and the employment contract of Mr. Bussières and Ms. Plamondon substantially as follows: (i) the sale of all or substantially all of the assets of the Company on a consolidated basis, in one transaction or a series of related transactions, to a person that is not a subsidiary, (ii) a merger, reorganization, acquisition or consolidation pursuant to which a person, or any associate or affiliated corporation of such person hereafter acquires the direct or indirect beneficial ownership of securities of the Company representing 50% or more of the aggregate voting power of all of the Company's then issued and outstanding securities, (iii) a transaction pursuant to which the Company goes out of existence, (iv) the dissolution or liquidation of the Company except in connection with the distribution of assets of the Company to one or more subsidiaries prior to such event; or (iv) the occurrence of a transaction requiring approval of the Company's shareholders involving the acquisition of the Company by an entity through purchase of assets, by amalgamation, arrangement or otherwise.